Chinedu Ikedieze: Honours

 In 2018, he was honored in Miami, Florida in the United States of America as a distinguished visitor to the city of Miami, Florida.
 In appreciation he said “From the bottom of my heart I say thank you to Miami-Dade, country office of the Mayor and the county commissioners for honoring me as a distinguished visitor to the city of Miami, Florida.
 You have just given me a key to more success in life.
 He therefore encouraged all to believe if themselves if the world believes in them.

 Legacy

 His performance alongside fellow little person actor Osita Iheme in the 2002 film Aki na Ukwa is still widely spoken of and the duo especially Osita's character has been trending through memes since 2019 in Twitter and other social media platforms globally.
 Osita is listed as one of the richest actors in Nigeria.
+Chinedu praises Kasvid the late film producer for investing in him and Osita.